PyRigi/PyRigi/doc/development/howto.md

 make clean
 make html
 ```
+Cleaning is necessary especially to get the documentation updated
+after a change in docstrings.

 ### Creating tutorials

 We appreciate a lot if you can contribute with a notebook that
-illustrates some mathematical concepts using PyRigi, describes a rigidity theory problem, accompanies a paper etc.
+illustrates how to use PyRigi, describes a rigidity theory problem, accompanies a paper etc.

 The [tutorials](#tutorials) section is generated from Jupyter notebooks;
 more precisely, from MyST Markdown mirrors of `.ipynb` notebooks.